Terminal and Shell

 | macOS | brew | brew install wget |

-Always run sudo apt update (or equivalent) before installing packages to refresh the package list.
+On Debian and Ubuntu, run sudo apt update before installing packages to refresh the package list.
+Other package managers handle repository metadata differently.

 Environment Variables